Research at the Department Ecosystem Services

 Ecosystems providing ecosystem services are often located far away from areas where people live and benefit from these services.
 Such inter-regional flows of ecosystem services can be induced by both human activities and environmental flows.
 Through use of such ecosystem services, countries can impact on biodiversity and the capacity to provide services beyond their territory.
 To date, however, national ecosystem assessments regularly consider ecosystem services only within national boundaries.

-We are co-leading the international sDiv working group sTeleBES.
-The goal of this group is to synthesise theory, methods and indicators on interregional flows of ecosystem services.
-We are also co-leading an international working group on the topic at the Ecosystem Services Partnership (ESP).
-A special issue on the topic is in preparation for the journal Ecosystem Services.
-Furthermore, research in the department concentrates on assessments of interregional flows of multiple ecosystem services with a focus on Germany.Contact: Matthias Schröter
+We are co-leading the international sDiv working group sTeleBES to synthesise theory, methods and indicators on interregional flows of ecosystem services.
+Research in the department focusses on assessments of interregional flows of multiple ecosystem services with a special focus on Germany.Contact:

-- Which ecosystem services have been provided on natural heritage sites during the past 150 years?
+- Which ecosystem services have been provided by natural heritage sites during the past 150 years?

-- How do the dynamics of ecosystem services relate to cultural practices and land use change?
+- How do the dynamics of ecosystem services relate to past and current cultural practices and land use change?

 Climate change poses significant challenges to both biodiversity and human health and wellbeing.
 Thankfully, nature protection, restoration and conservation can mitigate climate change and foster human health and wellbeing.